Michigan bills would give sex abuse victims more time to sue

 Attorneys who have sued say the statute of limitations can be paused because the school “fraudulently concealed” the abuse for years.
 But the bills could provide the victims more certainty and increase pressure for a resolution.

+Some protested last week outside a meeting of the university’s governing board and called for more accountability by campus leaders.

 “It will help the U of M victims.
-But it will also help so many men and women out there who may have been abused by a medical professional where, because of the knowledge imbalance between a doctor and patient, may not have found out or realized it for a number of years later,” said Mike Cox, a former Michigan attorney general who is representing more than 150 of the plaintiffs.
+But it will also help so many men and women out there who may have been abused by a medical professional where, because of the knowledge imbalance between a doctor and patient, may not have found out or realized it for a number of years later,” Mike Cox, a former Michigan attorney general who is representing more than 150 of the plaintiffs, said of the legislation.
+“As a general matter, I think these bills are very good ideas.”

 Follow David Eggert at https://twitter.com/DavidEggert00